Kakunguwo/SimukaTrack-Exo-HardwareESP32/README.markdown

 ## Usage

 1. **Start the System**:
-   - Power on the ESP32; it will connect to WiFi and the MQTT broker.
+   - Power on the ESP32; it connects to WiFi and the MQTT broker.
    - The ESP32 calibrates servos to the neutral position (60°) on startup.
    - Launch the frontend application in a browser.